cuelang/cuelang.org/content/en/docs/concepts/logic.md

 or in lattice terms,
 if we find the greatest lower bound of these values, the answer is `true`.
-Again maybe no suprise, except that in CUE this is actually an operation, denoted `bool & true`.
+Again maybe no surprise, except that in CUE this is actually an operation, denoted `bool & true`.

 This also explains the odd fourth element in the graph labeled bottom.